winner-longinus/niagara-succession-signal/README.md

 Core Research Question

-«Which small businesses in Niagara Region are most exposed to succession-related closure risk, how many jobs could be affected, where is the risk concentrated, and what actions could reduce the potential impact?»
+Which small businesses in Niagara Region are most exposed to succession-related closure risk, how many jobs could be affected, where is the risk concentrated, and what actions could reduce the potential impact?

 ---